Lights (Ellie Goulding song): Cover versions and sampling

 American rapper Lupe Fiasco sampled the Bassnectar remix of "Lights" for his song "Lightwork", from his 2011 mixtape Friend of the People: I Fight Evil.
 American new wave band Blondie performed the song as an intro to "Atomic" in 2012 and 2013 while on tour.
-At the Drive-In and The Mars Volta guitarist Omar Rodríguez-López covered the song on his 2016 solo album Blind Worms Pious Swine.
+At the Drive-In and the Mars Volta guitarist Omar Rodríguez-López covered the song on his 2016 solo album Blind Worms Pious Swine.
 American hard rock band Through Fire recorded a cover of "Lights" on their debut studio album, Breathe (2016).
 In 2022, American rapper Fivio Foreign sampled "Lights" for the song "World Watching" from his debut album B.I.B.L.E.

 Resurgence

-In 2022, the song became a popular TikTok trend.
-Following the rise in popularity, "Lights" re-entered various Shazam, Spotify, iTunes and Apple Music charts worldwide.
+In 2022, "Lights" became a popular TikTok trend; the remixed version of the song was used in car washing videos.
 In response to its resurgence, Goulding and Speed Radio released a "Sped Up" remix on 1 July 2022.